eslint/rfcs/designs/2024-config-lookup-from-file/README.md

      * Necessary for areas that must be synchronous and still need access to
      * config data.
      */
-    getCachedConfigArrayForDirectory(dirPath): FlatConfigArray|undefined;
+    getCachedConfigArrayForPath(fileOrDirPath): FlatConfigArray|undefined;
 }
 ```

-#### The `findConfigFileForFile()`,`findConfigFileForDirectory()` Methods
+#### The `findConfigFileForPath()` Method

-These methods return the path to the config file for a given file or directory path.
-When used in `LegacyConfigLoader`, these methods would search from the cwd and ignore the argument that was passed in.
+This methods returns the path to the config file for a given file or directory path.
+When used in `LegacyConfigLoader`, this method would search from the cwd and ignore the argument that was passed in.
 This replaces the [`findFlatConfigFile()` method](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L266-L271) that is currently in `lib/eslint/eslint.js`.

 #### The `loadConfigArrayForFile()`,`loadConfigArrayForDirectory()` Methods